magnusviri/tea-notes/README.md

 The tea installer is located at https://tea.xyz (when loaded by curl, it returns the installer instead of the webpage).

 When you install tea using the installer, it will ask if you want to create a symlink in /usr/local/bin.
 It will also ask if it can modify ~/.zshrc.
-Basies those 2 changes, tea doesn't change anything outside of it's directory.
+Basides those 2 changes, tea doesn't change anything outside of it's directory.

 Install Tea to ~/.tea